 Difficulties may arise in overcoming communication barriers

-At Holy Cross School we identify pupils who might need more support to be kept safe or to keep themselves safe and act accordingly
+At Holy Cross School we identify pupils who might need more support to be kept safe or to keep themselves safe and act accordingly.

 Fabricated Induced Illness

 Fabricated or induced illness (FII) is a rare form of child abuse.
 It occurs when a parent or carer, usually the child's biological mother, exaggerates or deliberately causes symptoms of illness in the child.